CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/enterprise/add_new_policy.md

         -   The setting needs an [indicator](https://cs.chromium.org/chromium/src/ui/webui/resources/images/business.svg)
             to tell users that the setting is enforced by the administrator.
-5. Support `dynamic_refresh` if possible.
+8. Support `dynamic_refresh` if possible.
     -   We strongly encourage developers to make their policies support this attribute.
 It means the admin can change the policy value and Chrome will honor the change at run-time without requiring a restart of the browser.
-Chrome OS does not always support non-dynamic profile policies.
+ChromeOS does not always support non-dynamic profile policies.
-        Please verify with a Chrome OS policy owner if your profile policy does not support dynamic refresh on Chrome OS.
+        Please verify with a ChromeOS policy owner if your profile policy does not support dynamic refresh on ChromeOS.
     -   Most of the time, this requires a [PrefChangeRegistrar](https://cs.chromium.org/chromium/src/components/prefs/pref_change_registrar.h) to listen to the preference change notification and update UI or browser behavior right away.
-6. Adding a device policy for Chrome OS.
+9. Adding a device policy for ChromeOS.
-    -   Most policies that are used by the browser can be shared between desktop and Chrome OS.
-However, you need a few additional steps for a device policy on Chrome OS.
+    -   Most policies that are used by the browser can be shared between desktop and ChromeOS.
+However, you need a few additional steps for a device policy on ChromeOS.
         -   Add a message for your policy in `components/policy/proto/chrome_device_policy.proto`.
 Please note that all proto fields are optional.
         -   Update
-            `chrome/browser/chromeos/policy/device_policy_decoder_chromeos.{h,cc}`
+            `chrome/browser/ash/policy/core/device_policy_decoder.{h,cc}`
             for the new policy.
-7. Test the policy.
+10. Test the policy.
     -   Add a test to verify the policy.
 You can add a test in `chrome/browser/policy/<area>_policy_browsertest.cc` or with the policy implementation.
 For example, a network policy test can be put into `chrome/browser/net`.
 Ideally, your test would set the policy, fire up the browser, and interact with the browser just as a user would do to check whether the policy takes effect.
-8. Manually testing your policy.
+11. Manually testing your policy.
     -   Windows: The simplest way to test is to write the registry keys manually to `Software\Policies\Chromium` (for Chromium builds) or `Software\Policies\Google\Chrome` (for Google Chrome branded builds).
 If